Disadvantaged Business Enterprise Program

 The DBE Program Plan is based on U.S. Department of Transportation (DOT), 49 CFR, Part 26 requirements (the terms and definitions in the DBE program are referenced at section 26.5).
 The policy of the plan is that Placer County, (as a Federal Fund Recipient), ensures DBEs have an equal opportunity to receive and participate in DOT-assisted contracts.
 It is also the goal of the County:

 - To ensure non-discrimination in the award and administration of DOT-assisted contracts

-- To ensure that the annual overall DBE participation percentage is narrowly tailored, in accordance with applicable law.
+- To ensure DBE participation percentage is narrowly tailored, in accordance with applicable law.

 - To ensure that only firms that fully meet 49 CFR, Part 26 eligibility standards are permitted to participate as DBEs.

 - To help remove barriers to the participation of DBEs in DOT-assisted contracts.

 - To assist the development of firms that can compete successfully in the market place outside the DBE Program.